Bankruptcy Judge James L. Garrity Jr.:

 Mr. Togut has also handled extensive fraud investigations, always assisted by Togut, Segal & Segal LLP.
 The two work like a well-oiled machine, and the results speak for themselves.
 Twice, Mr. Togut’s investigation led to attorneys’ prosecutions, incarcerations, and disbarments.
 Twice, he has caused individual debtors to be incarcerated for bankruptcy fraud or interference.
 His reputation precedes him, and you can be certain that parties do not want to mess with him.
 They cooperate…or else!

 The firm has also represented several trustees other than Mr. Togut who came to us for our expertise.
 These are senior professionals who know their way around the bankruptcy community.
-In three recent cases, the firm represented the trustee of an employment company that contacted us for help.
-We are currently representing James Feltman of Duff & Phelps who was appointed Chapter 11 trustee of Corporate Resource Services (CRS) following the discovery that over $100 million of withholding tax for CRS employees mysteriously had not been paid to the Internal Revenue Service.
-We also represented Stephen Gray (formerly of Deloitte) in two cases in which he served as trustee.
-One case involved a not-for-profit charity that we helped him sell, and the other was a highly litigated individual’s case before Judge Robert Drain that was filled with litigation in every direction and resolved by way of a Chapter 11 plan that was confirmed over the objection of the debtor.
-Both cases were highly successful.
+In three recent affiliated cases, the firm represented the trustee of an employment company that contacted us for help.
+We are also currently representing James Feltman of Duff & Phelps who was appointed Chapter 11 trustee of Corporate Resource Services (CRS) following the discovery that over $100 million of withholding tax for CRS employees had mysteriously not been paid to the Internal Revenue Service.
+We also previously represented Stephen Gray (formerly of Deloitte) in three cases in which he served as trustee.
+One case involved a not-for-profit charity that we helped him sell, the other was a highly litigated individual’s case before Judge Robert Drain that was filled with litigation in every direction and resolved by way of a Chapter 11 plan that was confirmed over the objection of the debtor, and the most recent case involved the well-known Williamsburg Hotel, in which we assisted the trustee to consummate an all-asset sale and confirm a liquidating plan in what Judge Lane referred to as a very challenging case.
+All three cases were highly successful.